smithy-lang/smithy-rs/design/src/rfcs/rfc0024_request_id.md

 The proposed format is to use UUID, version 4.

 AWS Lambda sends a RequestID in the request context; there is no need to modify it.
-Services will apply their `Service` if they need to extract the "AWS request ID" from the context given by the Lambda invocation.
+Services will apply their `Layer` if they need to extract the "AWS request ID" from the context given by the Lambda invocation.

 A `Service` that inserts a RequestId in the extensions will be implemented as follows:
 ```rust